Xernona Clayton: Personal life

-Clayton is a member of the Ebenezer Baptist Church, where Dr. Martin Luther King Jr. was the pastor.
+Clayton is a Baptist and is a member of the Ebenezer Baptist Church, where Dr. Martin Luther King Jr. was the pastor.

 Clayton was married to Ed Clayton (who also worked with Dr. King) from 1957 until his death in 1966.
 She co-authored a revised edition of her late husband's biography of Martin Luther King Jr. that is titled The Peaceful Warrior.

 Following her first husband's death, Clayton married Paul L. Brady, the first African American to be appointed as a Federal Administrative Law Judge, in 1974.
 Brady and Clayton have two children from Brady's previous marriage, Laura and Paul Jr.

+The Bahamas has been one of her favorite places to visit.